craftercms/docs/source/new-ia/reference/index.rst

 Reference
 =========

-This section is a reference to the modules, complementary projects, APIs and other detailed material.
+This section is a reference to the modules, APIs, complementary projects, and other detailed material.

 ..
 TODO List out the reference material here